hipspay/hips-android-sdk-mpos/README.md

             true // isTestMode
     );

-    // Start a new session
+    // Start a new session from actvity or fragment hipsUi.startSession(
-    hipsUi.startSession(
             hipsTransactionRequest,
             1337,
-            activity
+            this
     );

-    // Launch SDK settings to setup your terminal hipsUi.openSettings(activity)
+    // Launch SDK settings from activity or fragment hipsUi.openSettings(this)

+    // Unregister callback manager
+    @Override
+    protected void onDestroyView() {
+        super.onDestroyView();
+        hipsUi.unregisterCallback(callbackManager);
+    }
 ```